GeekZoneHQ/discord-bot/README.md

-    "msg1": "This is the first message to send.", "msg2": "This is the second message to send.", "msg3": "This is the third message to send."
+    "msg1": "This is the first message to send.", "msg2": "This is the second message to send.", "msg3": "This is the third message to send.", "msg4": "This is the fourth message to send."
 }
 ```